darmou/react-usegetscreen/readme.md

 ### REACT-USEGETSCREEN

-This packagge provides a hook to provide some functions that you can use to determine the type of screen.
+This package provides a hook to provide some functions that you can use to determine the type of screen.
 Mobile `isMobile`, Tablet `isTablet`, Desktop `isDesktop`

 ###### Install